Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 ✗ What to Avoid

-- • Oxybenzone - linked to hormone disruption and detected in breast milk
+- • Oxybenzone - detected in breast milk with bioaccumulation concerns

 - • Avobenzone - has endocrine disrupting properties

-- • Homosalate - may impair placental cell function with estrogenic activity
+- • Homosalate - may impair placental cell function and has estrogenic activity

-- • Octisalate - can cause fetal bleeding concerns at high doses
+- • Octisalate - can cause fetal bleeding at high doses with narrow safety margin

-- • Octocrylene - bioaccumulates and found in breast milk
+- • Octocrylene - detected in breast milk with concerns about bioaccumulation

-- • Fragrance - often contains phthalates linked to preterm birth
+- • Fragrance - contains phthalates linked to preterm birth and neurodevelopmental effects

 Most Common Ingredients in Sunscreen Products